 WebJunction's Betha Gutsche presented a Spotlight Session at the OCLC booth at ALA to share about the community-led Smart Spaces project.
 View the recording to get a visual tour of the small, rural libraries that invited community members to re-envision their spaces that encourage hands-on learning and strengthen social connections.
 Hear how libraries of any size or type can apply elements of placemaking and design thinking to create more dynamic, engaging spaces.

-And stay tuned to the Small Libraries Create Smart Spaces project page for a series of stories and videos about the participating libraries which document their journeys and provide inspiration.
+And stay tuned to the Small Libraries Create Smart Spaces project page for a series of transformation stories and videos about the participating libraries which document their journeys and provide inspiration.
 We look forward to sharing more of the incredible outcomes from the project participants and to showcase the impact this important work is having on their communities.